Bio-Identical Hormone Replacement in O’Fallon

 As we age many hormone levels naturally start to decline.
-The National Institute on Aging instructed several major U.S. universities to study the relationship between aging, lowered hormones and the development of disease.
+The National Institute on Aging instructed several major U.S. universities to study the relationship between aging, lowered hormones, and the development of the disease.
 They concluded that deficiencies of hormones were major contributors to the disease of aging.
-Worldwide research of the past twenty years has also confirmed their conclusions: There appears to be tremendous health benefits of hormone replacement during the aging process.
+Worldwide research of the past twenty years has also confirmed their conclusions: There appear to be tremendous health benefits of hormone replacement during the aging process.

 The results coming in from recent research now demand that we look at aging itself as a significant factor causing diseases.
 We are changing our medical thinking about whether diseases that occur with aging are really “normal” and if they are acceptable.
 What we now know is that much of the deterioration of aging is preventable with hormone replacement therapy.